orfon/reinhardt/README.md

   * all iteration and conditional tags (if/else, loops, etc)
   * most other filters and tags (see table below)
   * autoescaping
-  * customize and extend - writing tags or filters is as easy as with django
+  * customize and extend - writing tags and filters
-  * tons of unit tests - almost all of django's tests succeed
+  * tons of unit tests - our unit tests are copied straight from django

 Goals
 ============